 The Bears have 23 free agents, including 18 unrestricted free agents this off-season and with free agency officially opening up next Wednesday, March 9, it’s time to dig deep.

-Who: Wide receiver/kick returner, 27-year-old from the University of Florida
+Who: Linebacker, 27-year-old from the University of Texas

 Why he’ll be back

 The Bears have eight linebackers under contract, but just three are reliable outside linebackers in veterans Pernell McPhee, Willie Young and Lamarr Houston.
 Acho is both versatile and gifted in terms of staying in his gaps defensively and holding down his assignments on special teams.
 He can move inside if need be, an area where the Bears struggled at times.
 Acho won’t be too pricey to bring back and if the Bears were smart they’d give him a two or three-year extension to keep him here as a core special teamer and top rotational piece for year’s to come.